MethodicalAcceleratorDesign/MAD-NG/docs/source/funcutils.rst

 Functional Utilities
 ********************

-This chapter describes useful functions provided by the module :mod:`MAD.gfunc` to help dealing with operators as functions and to manipulate functions in a `functional <https://en.wikipedia.org/wiki/Functional_programming>`_ way [#]_.
+This chapter describes useful functions provided by the module :mod:`MAD.gfunc` to help dealing with operators as functions and to manipulate functions in a `functional <https://en.wikipedia.org/wiki/Functional_programming>`_ way [#f1]_.
 It also provide a complete set of functions to create, combine and use *functors*, i.e. objects that behave like functions with :type:`callable` semantic.
-Functors are mainly used by the object model to distinguish from functions that are interpreted as deferred expressions and automatically evaluated on read (see Deferred Expressions), and by the tracking codes Survey and Track to deal with (user-defined) actions.
+Functors are mainly used by the object model to distinguish from functions which are interpreted as deferred expressions and evaluated automatically on reading, and by the Survey and Track codes to handle (user-defined) actions.

 Special Functions
 =================